 CD4 count < 200/mcL: Increased risk of Pneumocystis jirovecii pneumonia Pneumocystis jirovecii Pneumonia Pneumocystis jirovecii is a common cause of pneumonia in immunosuppressed patients, especially in those infected with human immunodeficiency virus (HIV) and in those receiving systemic... read more , toxoplasmic encephalitis CNS toxoplasmosis Toxoplasmosis is infection with Toxoplasma gondii.
 Symptoms range from none to benign lymphadenopathy, a mononucleosis-like illness, to life-threatening central nervous system (CNS) disease... read more , and cryptococcal meningitis Cryptococcal meningitis Subacute meningitis develops over days to a few weeks.
 Chronic meningitis lasts ≥ 4 weeks.
 Possible causes include fungi, Mycobacterium tuberculosis, rickettsiae, spirochetes, Toxoplasma... read more

 CD4 count < 50/mcL: Increased risk of cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus (CMV, human herpesvirus type 5) can cause infections that have a wide range of severity.
 A syndrome of infectious mononucleosis that lacks severe pharyngitis is common.
-Severe... read more (CMV) and Mycobacterium avium complex (MAC) infections Nontuberculous Mycobacterial Infections Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more
+Severe... read more (CMV) and Mycobacterium avium complex (MAC) infections Nontuberculous Mycobacterial Infections There are over 170 recognized species of mycobacteria, mostly environmental.
+Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more

 Without treatment, risk of progression to AIDS is about 1 to 2%/year in the first 2 to 3 years of infection and about 5 to 6%/year thereafter.
 Eventually, AIDS almost invariably develops in untreated patients.